-Associate the uppercase letter N (and lowercase letter n) with the /n/ sound (e.g., noodle, net, necklace).
+Associate the uppercase letter N and lowercase letter n with the /n/ sound as in noodle, net, and necklace.

-- String (about 20 inches long) (wrap tape around one tip) —1 for each child
+- String for each child (about 20 inches long with tape around one tip)

 - Writing practice page

-Tell the children they will make noodle necklaces as they practice saying the /n/ sound in words such as notebook, nice, and neighborhood.
+The children will make noodle necklaces as they practice saying the /n/ sound in words such as notebook, nice, and noodle.

 - Give each child string, noodles, pictures cards, and letter cards.

-- Encourage the children to say the name of each picture as they string it on the necklace.
+- Have the children string the items on their necklace, and encourage the children to say the name of each picture as they do so.

 - When children have finished, help them tie their necklaces around their necks.